‘Thor: Ragnarok’ Cate Blanchett Rocks As Hela And Here’s What She Has To Say About Being The Supervillain

 Marvel taking so long to have a female supervillain like Hela is described by the actress as ridiculous, saying that there is just “so much untapped potential villainy in women,” during a lengthy interview with Entertainment Weekly.

-The Oscar-winning actress took on a role of the Goddess of Death, who can kill cold-heartedly both humans and gods.
+The Oscar-winning actress took on a role of the Goddess of Death, who can cold-heartedly kill both humans and gods.
 She was unleashed from prison by mistake and she raided Thor’s kingdom.

 In the Thor: Ragnarok teaser trailer, Blanchett’s Hela is heard declaring, “Asgard is dead.”
 It also shows how strong and powerful she can be when she destroyed Thor’s beloved hammer, the Mjolnir.
 Cate also gave a little bit of description about her character.